frej/fast-export/README.md

 but in this case the `data` and `file_ctx` keys map to None.
 This is so that a filter which modifies file names can apply the same name transformations when files are deleted.

+The `is_largefile` entry within the `file_data` dictionary will contain `True` if the original file was a largefile and has been converted to a normal file before the plugins were invoked.
+In this case, the `file_ctx` will still point to the filecontext for the original, unconverted file, while `filename` and `data` will contain the already converted information.

 Submodules
 ----------